HermanKoii/test-case/readme.md

 # Project Overview

-## Comprehensive Testing Strategy
+## Testing Strategy

+### Test Coverage and Approach

 Our project is committed to maintaining high-quality, reliable software through a multi-faceted testing approach.
 We continuously evolve our testing methodologies to ensure robust code quality, performance, and maintainability.

-### Test Coverage and Approach

 #### Testing Methodologies
 - **Unit Testing**: Validate individual components and functions in isolation